 A backward step precedes the next step forward when dancing the cha cha on the dance floor.
 Experiencing ‘life’, these past few months, has felt like that.

 At first, I resisted learning new steps required for a different daily dance.
-But, the music keeps playing - even when the rhythm and tune feels discordant and unfamiliar.
+But, the music keeps playing - even when the rhythm and tune feel discordant and unfamiliar.
 I’ve learned, during this time … dance only requires a willingness to move to the music being played.

-I recall the day our Prime Minister announced the decision of home based lockdown to stop the spread of COVID-19.
+I recall the day our Prime Minister announced the decision of home-based lockdown to stop the spread of COVID-19.
 I was supportive of the reasoning but initially panicked at the thought of being on my own, with no physical touch from another human, for an uncertain length of time.
 But, I allowed myself to feel the ache of losing social connection and sit with the pain of what this meant for me, personally.
 As psychologist and author R,D. Laing says, “Pain in this life is not avoidable, but the pain we create avoiding pain is avoidable.”

 Yes, being socially isolated felt uncomfortable but online video calling is a wonderful tool for connection.
-And separation from neighbours was the required physical distancing, only.
+And separation from neighbors was the required physical distancing, only.
 I’ve learned, during this time … social isolating does not require social isolation.